311zzb/gitlet/gitlet-design.md

 5. `static void mkNewStage()` Make a new stage (a `Tree` object) and cache its ID.
 6. `static void addToStage(String fileName)`
    Add a file to the current staging area.
 Implementation details in the Algorithms section.
+7. `static void stageStatus()` Print the status information related with the staging area.
+8. `private static List<String> getSortedStageFileList()` Return a sorted list of file names in the staging area.
+9. `private static void stagedFilesStatus()`
+   Print the "Staged Files" status.
+Implementation details in the Algorithms section.
+10. `private static void removedFilesStatus()`
+   Print the "Removed Files" status.
+Implementation details in the Algorithms section.

 ### HashObject